hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 note:
-Although things could be worse, because THIS is also something I have dabbled with in the past. (not at work though) Let's call it 'Version Control by email'.
+Although things could be worse, because THIS is also something I have dabbled with in the past. (not at work though) Let's call it (slide x8) 'Version Control by email'.

 ---